Andersonnn7788/bimsigner/README.md

 #### 2. Text-to-BIM Simplification
 When officers respond verbally, their speech is transcribed and sent to Gemini, which simplifies the Malay sentence into BIM-compatible plain output — short, direct, and structured for BIM comprehension.

-**We chose Gemini because** while ElevenLabs TTS handles audio output for the hearing officer side, deaf users need a visual, readable format optimised for their language.
-Gemini's generation quality and configurable low temperature (0.3) ensure consistent, deterministic simplification — **leading to** clear, accessible responses that deaf users can actually read and understand without requiring written Malay fluency.
+**We chose Gemini because** while ElevenLabs TTS handles audio output for the hearing officer side, deaf users need a visual response in their own language.
+Gemini's generation quality and configurable low temperature (0.3) ensure consistent, deterministic output — **leading to** an ordered BIM gloss sequence (e.g., `["RUMAH", "PERGI", "BUKA"]`) that is passed directly to the sign language avatar, which renders each sign as an animated gesture in the centre panel and completes the return channel of the communication bridge.

 #### 3. Check-in Intent Prediction
 On the check-in page, Gemini analyses a visitor's profile, past visit history, and contextual signals to intelligently predict the most likely purpose of the current visit.